Documentation Index

 Data migration using Sqoop

-Sqoop clients are installed by default on master node and data node servers, but not on the edge node servers.
-You can proceed with the migration without installing the Sqoop client.
+Sqoop clients are installed by default on master node and data node servers, but not on edge node servers.
+You can proceed with migration without any separate installation.

 After accessing the server using the Access a cluster node with SSH guide, follow these steps in order: